 The Calcutta Chromosome by Amitav Ghosh

-The first thoughts that came to my mind after closing the book were that the right writer but probably a wrong first book to read.
-He is a master story teller but somewhere towards the end it seems he lost interest in the story he was set out to narrate, at least in this case.
+The first thoughts that came to my mind after closing the book The Calcutta Chromosome were that the right writer but probably a wrong first book to read.
+He is a master storyteller.
+But somewhere towards the end, it seems he lost interest in the story he was set out to narrate.
+At least in this case.

-Having said that, I want to read his other books, as the reviews from people who had read his multiple books say, they were disappointed by this book of his.
-In fact lots of them admitted to have not understood the story at all, finding it too complex.
+Having said that, I want to read his other books.
+As the reviews from people who had read his multiple books say, they were disappointed by this book of his.
+In fact, lots of them admitted having not understood this story at all, finding it too complex.
 I think more than complex it got confused in the end.
-And I definitely think that as a storyteller, he is great, so must read some of his better stories.
+And I definitely think that as a storyteller, he is great.
+So just read some of his better stories.

 I would say skip this book.

 You may buy this book – The Calcutta Chromosome A Novel of Fevers, Delirium and Discovery by Amitav Ghosh at Amazon India.